Shannon-Goddard/grow_app/README.md

 **[Ilovegrowingmarijuana.Com](https://www.ilovegrowingmarijuana.com/)** ia a source on how to grow marijuana by Robert Bergman, Amsterdam.
 With guides and helpful experts.
 </details>

-*The list above shows the variation of cannabis sites.
-Not all the sites listed are dedicated to personal cultivation.*
+<sub>*The list above shows the variation of cannabis sites.
+Not all the sites listed are dedicated to personal cultivation.*</sub>
 >"Long gone are the days of cannabis farmers scribbling illegible notes on stained notepads in the grow room.
 Today there is a growing marketplace of community-driven, expert-developed grow applications for mobile devices.
 Now, thanks to recent advancements in cloud-based technology, and our increasing obsession with mobile technologies, a cultivator can see everything they need to know about their crop all in one place."<div style="text-align: right" ><a href="https://www.cannabistech.com/articles/smart-grow-apps-cannabis-weed/">cannabistech.com</a></div>
 ## There are many cannabis grow apps on the market today.
 However, they are geared towards hindsight in their data analytics from the user's input.
 To list a few:
 <details>